ms-iot/content/en-US/Samples/OpenCV.md

 # OpenCV

-In this sample, we will build the OpenCV library for Windows and add it to a UWP C++ app which will run facial and body recognition on a photo.
+In this sample, we will build the OpenCV library for Windows and add it to a UWP C++ app, which will run facial and body recognition on a photo.

 ## Create a new UWP C++ project
 ___